CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 # Exercise 1: Azure AD Security

-  In this exercise you will understand how to enable MFA in Azure Active Directory, configure and manage access to important resources using Azure AD PIM.
+  In this exercise you will understand how to enable MFA in Azure Active Directory.
+Then Configure and manage access to important resources using Azure AD PIM.

 ### Task 1: Enable MFA in AAD using Conditional Access Policy